Closed

 Processing and Agreement

-- Applications are first reviewed for eligibility by Canadian Heritage.
+- Applications are reviewed first for eligibility by Canadian Heritage.

-- Funding decisions are final and depend on available funds.
+- Funding decisions are final.

 Additional information